microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > Importantly, I'm missing any quantitative evaluation of the perfusion quality achieved.

 Qualitative evaluation of the perfusion is done during instillation, due to the blue color of the contrast agent.
-A secondary qualitative evaluation of the perfusion is performed after tomographic imaging and visualization, where continuitiy in the filling of the vasculature is visually evaluated.
+A secondary qualitative evaluation of the perfusion is performed after tomographic imaging and visualization, where continuity in the filling of the vasculature is visually evaluated.
 In total, we have a failure rate of 5-20% of the instillations, where most failures actually happen at instillation, due to operator error.
 Once the vasculature is filled with the contrast agent, nearly no discontinuities are observed, even for less skilled researchers instilling the contrast agent.
 A quantitative evaluation of the achieved perfusion quality can to the best of our knowledge only be achieved with the analysis of the graph of the vasculature, showing no discontinuities.